pruddiman/se_project_todo-app/README.md

 ## Functionality

 Create a ToDo task, give it an optional due date, and a description to indicate what task needs to be completed.
 It features a due date in month (short text abbreviation), day (numeric), and year (numeric).
 It offers a way to check it off, uncheck it, and delete it if necessary.
+It will update the total count of total tasks vs. completed tasks as you check off the boxes.
+In addition, it will also update when tasks are deleted.

 ## Technology